sidthecoder2/sidthecoder2/README.md

 - 👋 Hi, I’m Siddhartha Srivastava
 - 👀 I’m a Computer Science Student
 - 🌱 I’m currently working on Python Programming and UI/UX
-- 💞️ I’m looking to collaborate on new projects on Data Science
+- 💞️ I’m looking to collaborate on new projects in Data Science
 - 📫 How to reach me?
 Email: sidsri200205@gmail.com

 <!---